BillJr99/Ursinus-CS173/_pages/netbeans.md

 * [Java Development Kit](https://www.oracle.com/java/technologies/javase-downloads.html)
     * If you are prompted on the download page, you can select "JDK Download"
     * About halfway down the page are the download files.
 You can choose the one that matches your operating system.
-Most likely, it's the one that says "Windows x64 Installer"
+Most likely, it's the one that says "Windows x64 Installer" on Windows, or the one for MacOS if you are using a Mac.
     * You can find your download by opening a run dialog (Windows Key + R on Windows), typing "Downloads" in the box that appears, and hitting enter.
 Double-clicking on the program you downloaded (the filename can be found on the webpage above) will start the process for you.
 * [NetBeans](https://netbeans.apache.org/download/index.html)
     * If you are prompted on the download page, you can click "Download" under the "Apache NetBeans" heading (there might be a version number of even the letters "LTS" - meaning "Long Term Support" version; these are fine)
+    * It's OK if the version number is higher than the ones in the screenshots in this article, the windows and menus should be the same!

 Here are a few notes to help you: